swiftlang/swift-package-manager/Documentation/Usage.md

 Let's see an example of using [libgit2](https://libgit2.github.com) from an executable.

-First, create a directory called `example`, and initialize it as a package that builds an executable:
+Create a directory called `example`, and initialize it as a package that builds an executable:

     $ mkdir example